huberf/lastfm-scrobbler/README.md

 * Profit?

 ## Scrobbling
-* Import 'lastfm' into any project you want, and run the 'scrobble' function supplying the song name, artist name, and user auth token.
+* Import 'lastpy' into any project you want, and run the 'scrobble' function supplying the song name, artist name, and user auth token.
 The library will handle the rest.

+## Extras
+To view account data retreival, consult the `statusreport.py` file in this repo.